sindresorhus/execa/readme.md

   - the [`shell`](#shell) option cannot be used
   - an extra channel [`ipc`](https://nodejs.org/api/child_process.html#child_process_options_stdio) is passed to [`stdio`](#stdio)

+### execa.duplexStream(file, arguments?, options?)

+Execute a file, returning a [`Duplex`](https://nodejs.org/api/stream.html#stream_duplex_and_transform_streams) stream, suitable to be used in a [pipeline](https://nodejs.org/api/stream.html#stream_stream_pipeline_streams_callback).

+The writable end of the stream is connected to the spawned process standard input ; the readable end of the stream is connected to the spawned process standard output (or to the combination of standard output and standard error if `all: true` is specified in the options).

+The `error` event is triggered on a non-zero exit code, or if the spawned process is terminated by a signal.

+Calling `destroy()` on the stream will kill the spawned process.

+It accepts the same options as `execa()`, with the following differences :

+ - `reject` and `buffer` have no effect
+ - `stripFinalNewline` has no effect: the final newline is never stripped

 ### childProcessResult

 Type: `object`